joe-at-startupmedia/pmon3/README.md

   # the mode to apply to files within the data directory
   file_mode:

-#settings specific to the message_queue directory (inherits permissions by default)
+#settings specific to the message_queue directory (inherits from permissions by default)
 message_queue:
   # directory where the messages are stored
   directory: